Anso005/Ventura-Opencore-EFI-Dell-Latitude-E7490/README.md

 Afterwards, simply login your Apple ID.

 ## More To come:
 I will be demostrating all these processes via youtube.
-I just need support for you.
+I just need your support.
 Together we will create a community and help other users learn the art of hackintoshing.
 Support me by sponsoring or paying me as an appreciation.
-I will also me helping my sponsors by talking to them on calls.
+I will also be providing special help service to my sponsors.

 ## Thank You For Your Love & Support.